Dazaifu shrine - Fukuoka Travel Guide

 Check Rates and Availability

-This 5-star hotel is one of the best options if you want a comfortable and luxurious stay.
+This 5-star hotel is one of the best options for a comfortable, luxurious stay.
 Boasting well-furnished rooms with complete with everything you need from toiletries, coffee-making facilities, and toiletries too.
-It’s located in the city center five minutes away from Fukuoka Airport.
-They also serve breakfast, lunch, and dinner buffet at their Serena Café Restaurant.
+It’s located in the city center, five minutes away from Fukuoka Airport.
+They also offer a buffet for breakfast, lunch, and dinner at their Serena Café Restaurant.

 Dormy Inn Premium Hakata Canal City Mae Natural Hot Spring